 Duran's form inside the ring once he returned dipped, despite winning his next two fights.

-His eighth-round knockout of Moore got people talking about Duran again and the Panamanian decided to move up to middleweight and challenge Hagler for the WBA, WBC, IBF, the Ring and lineal belts in 1983.
+His eighth-round knockout of Moore got people talking about Duran again and the Panamanian decided to move up to middleweight to challenge Hagler for the WBA, WBC, IBF, the Ring and lineal belts in 1983.

 Malice at the Palace